ckeditor/ckeditor5-dev/packages/ckeditor5-dev-utils/README.md

 ## Available modules

-This module exports a few modules but not all are described at this moment.
+Note: Not all modules exported by this package are covered in this documentation.

 ### Logger